diaosiji/CRUI/README.md

 ### Dataset and pretrained models download

-We have published our datasets and pretrained models for common interests of researching.
-You can download them [here]().
+We have published our datasets and pretrained models on google drive for common interests of researching.
+We probide 11 object category, you can download them at [here]().
+And also, we provide 11 pretrained models, you can download them at [here]().

 ## Training Models